(If you want to read part two of “The Anatomy Of A Breakup” Series click here.)

 Let’s look at some of the things that they do to us.

 All you could think about was him.
 Your phone was permanently glued to your hand just in case he called.
 You’d jump at every chance you got to be around him.
 That was the Dopamine.

-Dopamine, is closely tied to addiction and will have you jumping through hoops until you can satiate the need to be near or even just to please him.
-It’s like those old anti-drug commercials, “One taste and you’re hook.”
+Dopamine is closely tied to addiction and will have you jumping through hoops until you can satiate the need to be near or even just to please him.
+It’s like those old anti-drug commercials, “One taste and you’re hooked.”

 Cortisol has a hand in the actual act of falling in love too.
 It’s the stress hormone.
 It’s the reason you feel nauseous when you give public speeches and the reason you get butterflies and sweaty palms every time you talk to that cute guy at the coffee shop.